 What is the success rate?

-The operation has an 80-90% success rate in relieving arm pain (brachialgia).
+The operation has an 80 to 90% success rate in relieving arm pain (brachialgia).
 The symptoms may not improve immediately as it may take some time for the nerve swelling to settle.

 Patients with symptoms of spinal cord compression such as problems with balance, walking, fine hand tasks and bladder control, may not notice any improvement for several weeks or months.
 Others experience no improvement at all despite successful surgery.
 This is usually due to permanent spinal cord damage from the longstanding compression.
 In these patients, the main aim of the operation is to prevent further spinal cord damage and stop the symptoms worsening.